 Most of your training will be hands on with actual patients.
 Our program has 4 interventional nephrologists who will assist and train you.
 The fellows will become familiar with the use of ultrasound, reading angiograms, placing hemodialysis catheters amongst other things.
 In addition, we work closely with our vascular surgeons to provide thorough access care.
 Our fellows are exposed to the entire gamut of access dysfunction and learn very quickly how to diagnose access problems, formulate a plan and develop procedural competence.

-This is a 1 year non accredited fellowship program.
+You will enter as an instructor for one year.
 As you glance through the website, please familiarize yourself with the objectives of the program, your rotations for the year and lastly how to apply.
 On behalf of my team, I look forward to hearing from you in the near future.

 Adrian Sequeira, MD, FACP, FASN, FASDIN

 Professor of Clinical Medicine